Quality Inspections

 Types Of Quality Inspections

-Our qualified inspectors undertake dye penetrant testing to identify surface-breaking cracks and defects in non-porous materials without damaging the component.
-This method is well suited to welds and machined parts where small flaws can lead to fatigue failure or loss of integrity over time.
+Our qualified inspectors can conduct various types of NDT to identify minor flaws before they become a bigger problem.
+We use strategies such as visual inspection, dye penetrant testing, magnetic particle inspection and radiography.
+These methods are well suited to welds and machined parts where small flaws which can lead to fatigue failure or loss of integrity over time.

 • Welding & Fabrication Inspection